How to Track Google Business Profile Clicks in Google Analytics

 Campaign Name

 Campaigns are a way to categorize your marketing efforts.
-If I’m sharing marketing tips from my blog, my Campaign Name might be Marketing Tips (as you can see in my spreadsheet).
-For Google Business Profile, it’s “gmb” (because it used to be called Google My Business).
+If I’m sharing marketing tips from my blog, my Campaign Name might be marketing-tips (as you can see in my spreadsheet).
+For Google Business Profile, it’s “google-business-profile”.

 Content

 The type of content you’re sending people to.
 This can be a literal category.
 If I’m sending people to a blog post about SEO, my Content column will be “seo”.
-In my Google My Business link, it’s “home” because I’m sending people to my homepage.
+In my Google Business Profile link, it’s “contact” because I’m sending people to my contact page.

 Keyword / Term